jdwhite/pkgsrc-darwin/README.md

 ## Troubleshooting

-### ERROR: This package has set PKG_FAIL_REASON:<br>ERROR: No suitable Xcode SDK or Command Line Tools installed.
+### Xcode 8 - ERROR: This package has set PKG_FAIL_REASON:<br>ERROR: No suitable Xcode SDK or Command Line Tools installed.

-First, check that you've installed the command line tools (step #2 in the Bootstrapping section above).
+First, check that you've installed the command line tools (step #1 in the Bootstrapping section above).

-If that fails it may be due to the following:
+With Xcode 8 it may be due to the following:

 * http://mail-index.netbsd.org/pkgsrc-users/2016/09/16/msg023742.html

 Due to the way pkgsrc checks OS and SDK versions, and changes Apple made in Xcode 8, building with Xcode 8 on non-macOS Sierra machines will fail.